 How to Embroider - TOOLS

-The tools needed for embroidery basics can be broken up into needles, scissors, markers, frames and threads.
+The embroidery tools needed for learning how to embroider can be broken up into needles, scissors, markers, frames and threads.
 You will also need good lighting.

 If you are having trouble threading thicker threads through your needle then try using a needle threader.
 (Read how to use a needle threader.)

-A neat sharp pair of embroidery scissors is a must-have.
+A neat sharp pair of embroidery scissors is a must-have for learning how to embroider.

 Embroidery scissors have smaller sharper blades to get closer to the fabric and snip unwanted stitches more accurately.
 I love my little stork embroidery scissors and you will often see them in my photos.
 I also quite like using sewing snippers which can be operated without putting your fingers through the holes.
 Like embroidery scissors they are also very sharp.